ElioZhou/os-notes/concurrency.md

 If lock contention is low, [TSL](#the-tsl-instruction-test-and-set-lock) is an OK solution.
 The linux kernel uses it extensively for many locking scenarios.

+## Concurrency vs Parallelism

+**Concurrency** is having multiple contexts of execution not necessarily running at the exact same time.

+**Parallelism** is having multiple contexts of execution running at the exact same time.

+## Producer-Consumer Problem

+### Example: Piping

+`ls -ls | grep "yooh" | awk '{print $1}'`

+#### Responsibility of a Pipe

+- Provide Buffer to store data from stdout of Producer and release it to stdin of Consumer
+- Block Producer when the buffer is full (because consumer has not consumed data)
+- Block Consumer if no data in buffer when the consumer wants to read (stdin)
+- Unblock Producer when buffer space becomes free
+- Unblock Consumer when buffer data becomes available

+#### Pipes

+Pipes are not just for stdin and stdout.
+They can be created by applications used for all kinds of things.

+PipeBuffer typically has 16 write slots.
+4KB guaranteed to be atomic.